Mercy (2016 film)

-Mercy is a 2016 American thriller film written and directed by Chris Sparling.
+Mercy is a 2016 American horror-thriller film written and directed by Chris Sparling.
 The film had its world premiere at Los Angeles Film Festival on June 4, 2016, and its distribution rights were acquired by Netflix.

 Plot

 Grace (Constance Barron) is dying.
 That much is clear.
 She lies on a hospital bed set up on the second floor of her farmhouse.
 Her husband, George (Dan Ziskie), does his best to take care of her.
 One day, the doctor, later revealed to have been calling George multiple times, pleaded to administer drugs to Grace to "ease her suffering."
 He hands a bag to George, which contains the instructions and drug.
 George reluctantly takes the bag and slams the door.

 Grace has four sons, two with George and two with her abusive ex-husband, a man who died and left a fortune in trust to Grace, meant to go to Brad (James Wolk) and Travis (Tom Lipinski), the sons of her first marriage.
 However, George and his sons, Ronnie (Michael Godere) and TJ (Michael Donovan), are planning to take the money among themselves.
 George tells his sons that he has arranged to inherit the money when Grace dies, which, in the future, will be inherited by his children.
 TJ later found the medical bag in the trash bin and questioned his father about it.
 George reminded his sons to behave and not talk about the money around their stepbrothers.
 When they all come together as Grace seems near her end, tensions surface, more so as Brad has brought along his new girlfriend Melissa (Caitlin FitzGerald) for support, to which everyone else seems outright appalled.

 As the evening passes, a curious mention of something between the family is alluded to, and how whatever is in the black bag will end her pain, but the decision to do so is not easy.
 When Melissa asks why, the response is left unheard.
 It's not long after when the property comes under invasion by masked figures who attack the home, having Brad, Melissa, and Travis retreat into Grace's room to try and hold them off.
 The masked men abandon their efforts to get in the room and instead head back outside where they write the word ‘Mercy’ in a fire on the front lawn.
 They stand their ground and wait while Brad, Travis, and Melissa argue over what to do next.
 After arguing, Travis attempts to go out and find his phone in his room.
 After discovering his phone is missing, he continues to go outside and grabs a motorbike in the garage.
 The masked man catches him and throws him off the motorbike.
 As Travis exchanges punches with a masked man, another shoots him from behind.